We follow semantic versioning where a version number looks like this:

 We first release one or multiple beta versions while working on a release.

 Before releasing a new version we release an RC.
-As soon as an RC has been released we only merge important bug fixes but no other changes anymore.
+As soon as an RC has been released we only merge regressions.
+Very important bug fixes can be merged after an RC too if their risk for side effects is low.
+No other changes should be merged between an RC and the release.
 We usually run the RC for a minor release for at least a week, for major releases multiple weeks and for patch releases at least one day but better multiple days.

 Once a new release has been released we wait for three days with merging PRs in case we have to do a patch release.
 Should a patch release be needed after the three days then we can create a branch eg

 4.3.1 and merge patches into the branch and the main branch (eg

 We aim to only merge changes that either:

 The goal is to not introduce new regressions in a patch release.
 These releases should also be released fairly soon after a minor or patch release depending on the severity of the regressions.